carloscfgos1980/funCuba_fetch_api/README.md

 - I implemented fetch the reviews from funCua-api.
 I had a buf cuz the fake api and the real one were using the same port (8000)

 - The reviews are set as a carousel now instead of displaying just 3 feeds

+# 13/11/2024

+- New component: FormSelectCountry.
+So the form will display the list of countries.

+# 19/11/2024

+src/layout/Pages/TripPlan.tsx
+I created warning for wrong dates

+src/components/FormClient.tsx
+addingClient function.
+I added checked for name, last name, country and email

+**to do**
+create check for review form
+change input field for the countries in Feedbacks.tsx add modal in Feedbacks to let know the used all went ok